-13. What role can air and ground forces play in future maritime wars?
+13. What strategic role could air and ground forces play in a conflict with China?

-14. What role can cyber forces play in future maritime wars?
+14. What role can cyber forces play in a conflict with China?

 15. What strategic effects might be derived from a strategy of "offshore control" in a conflict with China?
 What strategic problems would the American political leadership and operational commanders face in executing it?